robots4life/workshop-001-svelte-demo/README.md

 <img src="/sveltekit/static/sveltekit-about-page-load-data.png">

+Checkout the next branch to continue.

+**`git checkout 009-work-with-loaded-data-in-page-markup`**

 ## 6.0 Work with Loaded Data in Page Markup

-**`git checkout 009-work-with-loaded-data-in-page-markup`**

 Let's have a look at how you can work with the loaded data in a page.